Boosterz22/PONIA-WIDGET-LFFI/replit.md

 # Overview

 Ponia Demo is a cross-chain cryptocurrency payment widget that integrates with LI.FI's API to enable seamless token swaps across multiple blockchain networks.
-The application provides a user-friendly interface for obtaining quotes and executing cross-chain transactions using various wallet providers (MetaMask, WalletConnect, Coinbase Wallet, Phantom for Solana).
+The application provides a professional wallet connection interface powered by **Reown AppKit** (formerly Web3Modal), supporting 300+ wallets including MetaMask, Coinbase Wallet, Trust Wallet, WalletConnect, and more.

-The project is a demonstration/proof-of-concept for a universal checkout widget that allows users to pay with any crypto on any chain, with automatic cross-chain routing handled by LI.FI infrastructure.
+The project is a demonstration/proof-of-concept for a universal checkout widget that allows users to pay with any crypto on any chain, with automatic cross-chain routing handled by LI.FI infrastructure and universal wallet support via Reown AppKit.

 # User Preferences